Docx2Src/Serialize.OpenXml.CodeGen/README.md

 The Open XML Document Code Generator is a dotnet standard library that contains processes that convert OpenXML documents (such as .docx, .pptx, and .xlsx) into [CodeCompileUnit](https://docs.microsoft.com/en-us/dotnet/api/system.codedom.codecompileunit?view=netcore-3.1) objects that can be transformed into source code using any class that inherits from the [CodeDomProvider](https://docs.microsoft.com/en-us/dotnet/api/system.codedom.compiler.codedomprovider?view=netcore-3.1) class.
 This allows source code generation into other .NET languages, such as Visual Basic.net, for greater learning possibilities.

-Please be aware that while this project is producing working code, I would consider this is in alpha status and not yet ready for production.
+Please be aware that while this project is producing working code, I would consider this is in beta status and not yet ready for production.
 More testing should be done before it will be production ready.

+As of version 0.4.0-beta, this project is now generating code that can reproduce entire basic OpenXml documents.
+More testing is required of advanced document types before this project can move beyond beta status.

 Looking for a front end interface for this project?
 Check out [DocxToSource](https://github.com/rmboggs/DocxToSource).
 There is still much work to be done but it is becoming a nice replacement for the old OpenXml SDK Productivity Tool.